 Compression socks are specialized hosiery that help prevent the further progress of disorders such as edema, phlebitis and thrombosis.
 These disorders can even be prevented by the use of compression socks.
 These elastic garments apply pressure that relieves aching legs, and improve circulation.
-They might also be used for running, flight travel, and pregnancy, or to help with the pain of shin splints.
+They might also be used for running, flight travel, and pregnancy, or to help with the pain of shin splints, achilles problems, or plantar fasciitis.

 If you are new to the use of compression socks, the many options available to you might seem confusing.
 To help you out, we have our new 2018 guide of the best compression socks.
 We have narrowed down the myriad of options, looking at all features, to provide you with only the best options to choose from.